 Day 20.
 Chiang Mai, Departure

 Breakfast at the hotel.
-Transfer to Chiang Mai Airport (International Terminal) or stay and explore Chiang Mai and surrounding area.
+Transfer to Chiang Mai Airport (International Terminal) or stay and explore Chiang Mai and the surrounding area.

 Suansawan Resort www.suansawanresort.com